adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 ## <a name="listAllConfigurationsForOrganization" class="api-ref-subtitle">List All Configurations for Organization</a>

-A GET request to the **groups/{orgId}** resource retrieves a paged list of all product configurations that have been defined for your organization in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+A GET request to the **groups/{orgId}** resource retrieves a paged list of all product profiles that have been defined for your organization in the [Admin Console](https://adminconsole.adobe.com/enterprise/).

 ```
 GET [UM_Server]/groups/{orgId}/{page}